maurges/every-rust-gui-library/notes.md

 even though the state is changed, and the button is pressed.
 So this is very unreliable.

+I was told that in react instead of onchange callbacks for input, you can use use_ref and ref for the field.
+There is some use_ref function, but no ref field.

+Conditional rendering is a nice concept.
+Assembling your tree from some input is very intuitive.

+What's not intuitive is that mapping to html is weird, so I can't use MDN.
+What's worse is that it's not in the docs, it seems rsx macro does some magic.
+I can't set input's value to text, it expects "Arguments", but arguments are not documented.
+And input itself is not documented either!
+After a bit I remembered that I could try string interpolation instead of setting to a string, and it worked.
+This is a stupid limitation.

+Would be nice to have autocloning of rcs into closures in rust, but I already complain about autoderefs being too magical, so I don't know.
+Do I want c++-style very explicit lambdas?

+Ohhhh fuck, hooks are stupid.
+That's why I had rc-refcell, I forgot.
+So a hook returns you just a mutable reference to your data.
+You can't use that reference in more than one callback, obviously.
+So you're boned.

+Lol, I can see update artifacts after pressing the done button, what the fuck.
+So much for web being fast.

+You can use state instead of hooks and now you don't need rcs, they are hidden there for you.
+Damn, so now at every junction you need to make a choice.

+So, at this point I have reached (almost) feature-parity with other implementations, but I didn't achieve layout parity.
+I reaaaaally don't want to bother with CSS right now.
+Instead I'm going to do a second round, where I make every implementation look the same.

 ## Dominator

 What a name.